pedrohaolee/MedSAM/README.md

-# Ultrasound-to-Underwater: Cross-Domain Segmentation with MedSAM
+# Cross-Domain Segmentation with MedSAM and DSA for Sonar Fish Tracking

 This repository explores how **MedSAM (Medical Segment Anything Model)** can be adapted for **underwater sonar imaging**, specifically targeting fish segmentation using the **Caltech Fish Counting (CFC) dataset**.
 By leveraging the similarities between **ultrasound** and **sonar** images—particularly their noise characteristics and diffused boundaries—this project aims to demonstrate MedSAM’s potential for robust cross-domain generalization.